Home > Mac Data Recovery Tips

 Solution 3: Run the FSCK command in Single User Mode

-Step 1: Restart your Mac and, before the Apple logo appears, hold down Command and S keys.
+Step 1: Restart your Mac and, before the Apple logo appears, hold down the Command and S keys.
 This will boot your Mac into Single User Mode.

 Step 2: Type in: /sbin/fsck -fy.